 Otherwise, do it the hard way and follow the steps below.

-If you want your own sub-sub-menu, then you will need to copy these two files and edit them as required.
+If you want your own sub-sub-menu, then you will need to create two similar files...

 You want a new UBUNTU sub-sub-menu in the Linux Menu for Ubuntu ISOs